 Then it was time to light paint.
 While I’ve never done an engagement portrait light painting before, Joannie & I have already done several wedding photography light paintings, so I wasn’t worried.
 My only concern was that Ben had to put the firetruck “to bed” and close up the station.
 So I knew I had to work fast and not keep Ben, Emilee and Emilee’s mom outside in the dark too long.

 Everything went very smoothly and Ben even tripped the stutter for me with my iPhone app.
 I think he enjoyed the experience and I think he’s going to enjoy the finished image even more!

-Here’s a little highlight music video with many of the their engagement session images:
+Here’s a little highlight music video with many of the their engagement portraits:

 And here’s a short start to finish video of the whole engagement portrait light painting process: